This document summarizes the recommended hardware and supported databases and operating system platforms for IBM® InfoSphere® Guardium® v9.0.

 Guardium is available as a hardware or software offering, ensuring the solution can be easily deployed in a wide variety of environments.
 As a hardware offering, the solution is delivered with licensed software fully loaded and tested on a physical appliance provided by IBM (hardware appliance), When delivered as a software offering, the solution is delivered as software images ready to be deployed by the user on their own hardware (software appliance), either directly or as virtual appliances.
 While the software images can be installed on any VMware product, the VMware ESX server is the recommended platform for a virtual solution.

 The following table summarizes major hardware requirements for software appliances.
 The Guardium solution is designed to work on Intel-based platforms with Xeon processors.
 Only platforms and hardware that are officially supported by RedHat Linux 5.8 can be used as Guardium platforms, however, not all officially supported RedHat Linux 5.8 platforms can be used.
 Platforms that require additional drivers or specialized post-install configuration are not supported at this time.

 16 GB (min) to motherboard max

-With quick search enabled, it is recommended to use
+With quick search enabled, it is required to use

 1 Gbit per second card recommended